cristianrz/knowledge-base/nessus.md

 ## SSH key not working

-==First of all, check what plugin failed.
+<mark>First of all, check what plugin failed.
 There are two, a normal one and a V2 one.
-If the normal one failed but V2 succeeded everything is OK and you can ignore the below.==
+If the normal one failed but V2 succeeded everything is OK and you can ignore the below.</mark>

 Otherwise: